Fistful of TOWs 3 – a rules review

 A review should not only list the good aspects i think.
 So here is my, completely subjective and quite short, list of things i am missing or not fully happy with in Fistful of TOWs 3:

 • Command and Control rules: i really think the player has too much control over his troops.
 There is the optional “friction” rule, which stops troops from leaving protective terrain when they miss a dice roll.
 Troops also can get suppressed and get negative roll modifiers.
 I wish there was more depth to this.
-Like troops having a chance to receive a “retreat” marker an pull back on their next move, after a survived quality check roll for example.
+Like troops having a chance to receive a “retreat” marker and pull back on their next move – after a survived quality check roll for example.
 Another entry on my wish list would be the danger of losing (radio) contact with the units and as a consequence, losing opportunity to move the unit in this round.
 This all can be solved by creating some house rules, which is what i will probably do over time.

 • World War 2 Japanese forces: reckoning from what i found on the internet, this is something a lot of people are missing.
 Can not blame Ty and Paul tho looking at how there are over 200 massive pages of lists and equipment already – you just can’t get it all in.
 I’ll have an eye out and see if someone did custom lists for this and let you know.